January 16 & 175:30 to 7:30 p.m.

 NOTE: Students enrolling in this program are required to purchase their own laptop.
 For specific hardware and software requirements for this program click here.

-In today’s workplace, computer skills are a virtual necessity.
+In today’s workplace, computer skills are an absolute necessity.
 Whether you’re working with numbers, designs or words, your ability to successfully navigate digital technology can help you get your foot in the door when applying for that perfect job.
-This program develops fundamental skills in computer technologies including computer programming, web development, computer networking, hardware and operating systems that will open the door to pursuing additional certifications and/or diplomas.
+This program develops fundamental skills in computer technologies including programming, web development, networking, hardware and operating systems that will open the door to pursuing additional certifications and/or diplomas.